Raunaq98/Decision-Trees/README.md

                   The goal is to find regions such that RSS = sum(actual - predicted)² is minimum.

 Suppose that in Step 1, we obtain two regions and that the response mean of the training observations in the first region is 10, while the response mean in the second region is 20.
 Then for a **given observation X = x**, we will predict a value of 10, and if x ∈ R2, we will predict a value of 20.
+The split of an attribute depends on the RSS value of all the combinations possible and choosing the minimum one.
+This is a **top-down greedy approach** as the best split at the current step is considered without taking into account the splits that lie ahead.

+# Classification Trees

 # GINI Impurity